jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

-Description:  A specialization of DvEncapsulatedType for audiovisual and bio-signal types.
-Includes further metadata relating to media types which are not applicable to other subtypes of DvEncapsulatedType.
+Description: A type to use for encapsulated content (aka. files) for image, audio and other media types with a defined MIME type.
+This type provides a choice of embedding the content into the data or using a URL to point to the content.

 DvOrderedType
 -------------